VMI Archives Policies

 - We welcome inquiries by email, phone, letter, fax, or in person, and we are committed to providing information as quickly as possible.
 Please keep in mind that we receive many inquiries every week and that we have a small staff.
 We respond to requests for photocopies or research in the order in which they are received by us.

 - Please make your requests as specific as possible.
 While we make every effort to provide relevant information to those who are unable to visit the Archives to do their own research, the staff cannot undertake extensive research on behalf of individuals.
 The more focused your request, the better.

 - We prefer to send information electronically whenever possible.
 Please provide an email address.
 We limit the number of scanned images to 10.
 Contact us for information about scanning fees.

-- Paper photocopies are billed at a rate of 10 cents per page after 10 pages are reached.
+- Paper photocopies are billed at a rate of 10 cents per page after 10 pages are reached; we have a limit of 100 pages.
 An invoice is enclosed when the copies are mailed.

 - We reserve the right to decline to photocopy or scan fragile documents.

 On-site Collection Use

 - For your convenience, an appointment is strongly recommended if you are traveling from out of town.
 We can confirm our hours and have the material you requested ready upon your arrival.

 - Items may not be checked out or removed from the Archives reading room.

 - You may not bring food or drinks into the reading room